alfa23/pp04-xbox-anticipator/README.md

 ## **INITIAL WIREFRAMES**

-Following current conventional practice, **nerdOmeter** was designed with a Mobile First approach.
+Following current conventional practice, **Xbox Anticipator** was designed with a Mobile First approach.

 ----